AdobeDocs/analytics-platform.en/help/components/segments/seg-builder.md

 1. Drag and drop a component from the components panel onto **[!UICONTROL Drag and drop Metric(s), Segment(s), and/or Dimensions here]**.
    * You can use the ![Search](/help/assets/icons/Search.svg) in the components bar to search for specific components.
    * You can use ![Filter](/help/assets/icons/Filter.svg) in the components bar to filter on ![Checkmark](/help/assets/icons/Checkmark.svg) **[!UICONTROL Approved]**, ![Star](/help/assets/icons/Star.svg) **[!UICONTROL Favorites]**, ![DataDimension](/help/assets/icons2/DataDimension.svg) **[!UICONTROL Dimensions]**, ![Event](/help/assets/icons/Event.svg) **[!UICONTROL Metrics]**, ![Segmentation](/help/assets/icons/Segmentation.svg) **[!UICONTROL Segments]**, ![Calendar](/help/assets/icons/Calendar.svg) **[!UICONTROL Date ranges]**, and ![Layer](/help/assets/icons/Layer.svg) **[!UICONTROL *container*]** components (like Products, Content Assets).
 You can also filter on ![Label](/help/assets/icons/Label.svg)  tags.

 1. Specify details for the component.
 For example, select a value from **[!UICONTROL Select value]**.
 Or enter a value.
 What and how you can specify one or more values depends on the component and the operator.

-1. (Conditional) When building a segment, if you select [!UICONTROL **Person**] as the scope (container), the option is available to [!UICONTROL **Limit results to the reporting date range**].
+1. (Optional) Enable the option to [!UICONTROL **Limit results to the reporting date range**].

-   Data in a Workspace report can extend beyond the reporting window when a segment includes date range components.
+   Data in a Workspace report can extend beyond the reporting date range if your segment includes date range components.

-   This option allows you to limit results to the reporting window regardless of any date components included in the segment.
-This option is available when creating or modifying a segment whose top-level container is Person.
+   Enable this option to limit results to the reporting date range regardless of any date components included in the segment.

+   This option displays only when [!UICONTROL **Person**] is selected as the scope (container) of your definition from the **[!UICONTROL Include]** or **[!UICONTROL Exclude]** drop-down menu.

+   **NOTE**: This functionality is in the Limited Testing phase of release and might not be available yet in your environment.
+This note will be removed when the functionality is generally available.
+For information about the Customer Journey Analytics release process, see [Customer Journey Analytics feature releases](/help/release-notes/releases.md).

 1. (Optional) Modify the default operator.